 - The Norwegian Film Institute must be credited when the film is released in the relevant country/territory.

 - A complete application must be submitted prior to the film’s première in the relevant country/territory.
-Applications may nevertheless be submitted for films that have or have had a national première after 1 January 2022.

 - The applicant must be the main producer and have, or arrange, the necessary rights according to section 3-3 of the Norwegian regulations on support for audiovisual production.